lindaxeva/datablix/README.md

 not wrong, exactly.
 It is just being extremely literal at the worst possible moment.

-This stuff is easy to do and almost impossible to catch by eye.
+This stuff is almost impossible to catch by eye, all the time.
 So let Datablix do the squinting.
 It reads the file, tells you how old the data is, and flags the values that are really the same thing wearing different hats.
-One step, plain words, no detective work required.
+Saving you from unpaid detective work.

 ## Getting started

-There is nothing to install, so this is quick.
+There is nothing to install.
 Copy the project to your computer and run it:

 ```bash